Leslie Buckley asks High Court to withdraw INM inspectors

 Former Independent News & Media chairman Leslie Buckley has brought an application seeking to have two inspectors withdrawn by the High Court from an investigation into an alleged data breach at the media group in 2014 and other matters.

-Mr Buckley wants the court to have inspectors Sean Gillane and Robert Fleck recused from the inspection on grounds of alleged objective bias on their part in the probe to date.
+Mr Buckley wants the court to have Sean Gillane and Richard Fleck recused from the inspection on grounds of alleged objective bias on their part in the investigation to date.
 Alternatively, he wants orders revoking their appointment as inspectors.

 Cian Ferriter SC, for the inspectors, told Mr Justice Garrett Simons on Monday the inspectors strongly refute the claims of objective bias.
 Noting there is no application to restrain the inspection continuing, he said the inspectors will continue their work.

-Draft statements of fact have been circulated and the next stage of the probe is cross-examination of witnesses but the Covid-19 crisis has had some impact on the investigation, he added.
+Draft statements of fact have been circulated and the next stage of the investigation is cross-examination of witnesses, but the Covid-19 crisis has had some impact on the investigation, he added.

-Mr Justice Simons, who observed Mr Buckley appeared to be inviting the court to carry out a “root and branch” examination of the inspectors’ work to date, adjourned the matter for further case management to late May
+Mr Justice Simons, who observed that Mr Buckley appeared to be inviting the court to carry out a “root and branch” examination of the inspectors’ work to date, adjourned the matter for further case management to late May.

 The inspectors were appointed by High Court president Mr Justice Peter Kelly in September 2018 on the application of the Office of the Director of Corporate Enforcement (ODCE).